Mailman (City Letter Carrier)

 So I sent my Boyfriend a care package and I forgot to put his apartment number on the address.
 As I tracked it, it said it was delivered, yet he hasn't received it.
 I also didnt put a reture address on it.
 Where do you think it could be?

-Asked by Tera almost 11 years ago
+Asked by Tera over 11 years ago

 Tera, I am sorry but I don't know where the package you sent your boyfriend is, though I think you knew that already.
 If a letter carrier can't figure out which apt. # a piece of mail should go to, they often will have it returned to sender though I realize you left off your address as well.
 The package was either delivered to the wrong apt number or sent to an office that handles undeliverable mail.
 I am not sure where that office is or what happens to items sent there.